JunoLab/Weave.jl/doc/src/index.md

 * Noweb or markdown syntax for input documents.
 * Execute code as terminal or "script" chunks.
-* Capture PyPlot or Gadfly figures.
+* Capture Gadfly, PyPlot or Winston figures.
-* Supports LaTex, Pandoc and Github markdown and reStructuredText output
+* Supports LaTex, Pandoc and Github markdown, AsciiDoc and reStructuredText output

 ## Contents